-Arrangements for production and monitoring Organisational lead Executive Director, Co-operatives and Neighbourhoods Management Arrangements In line with preparation of the review of Oldham's Local Plan.
-Resources In line with preparation of the review of Oldham's Local Plan.
+Arrangements for production and monitoring The Planning Inspectorate, on behalf of the Secretary of State, will be responsible for carrying out the independent examination into the Local Plan and production of the Inspectors Report.
 Community and Stakeholder Involvement In line with preparation of the review of Oldham's Local Plan.
-Monitoring and Review The Proposals Map will reflect policy designations and site specific allocations from all Development Plan Documents and will be updated as and when DPDs are adopted.
+Community and stakeholder involvement will be in accordance with the council's SCI and statutory requirements.
+Monitoring and Review The Proposals Map will reflect policy designations and site specifical allocations from all Development Plan Documents DPDs that form part of the Local Plan. and The Proposals Map will be updated and when DPDs are adopted.